Evidence Before Argument

 Industry conversation: Runtime systems, agents, and operational authority

-As public attention moved toward agents and systems that could act, I shifted the public writing from the model/system distinction into the already-defined question of who or what has authority to permit execution.
+As public attention moved toward agents and systems that could act, the public writing shifted from the model/system distinction to the already-defined question of who or what has authority to permit execution.

 State architecture.